sogko/pecker/README.md

 <img src="http://i.imgur.com/bzeiiDD.gif"/>
 </div>

-In all seriously, every kind of assets are supported and can be managed using Pecker framework.
+In all seriousness, every kind of assets are supported and can be managed using Pecker framework.

 In Pecker, any kind of asset can fall into at least one of the following Pecker-defined **asset types**: